 - ▶ The update of the weights starts from the right-most layer back to the left-most layer.
-For this reason, this is called backpropagation algorithm. - ▶ More specifically, backpropagation starts with the calculation of the gradient of final loss value and works backwards from the right-most layers to the left-most layers, applying the chain rule to compute the contribution that each weight had in the loss value. - ▶ Nowadays, we do not calculate the partial derivates manually, but we use frameworks like TensorFlow that supports symbolic differentiation for the calculation of the gradient. - ▶ TensorFlow supports the automatic updates of the weights described above. - ▶ There are various potential deep learning frameworks, namely Pytorch, Theano, etc. - ▶ More theoretical details can be found in:
+For this reason, this is called backpropagation algorithm. - ▶ More specifically, backpropagation starts with the calculation of the gradient of final loss value and works backwards from the right-most layers to the left-most layers, applying the chain rule to compute the contribution that each weight had in the loss value. - Nowadays, we do not calculate the partial derivates manually, but we use frameworks like TensorFlow and Pytorch that support symbolic differentiation for the calculation of the gradient. - ▶ TensorFlow and PyTorch support the automatic updates of the weights described above. - ▶ More theoretical details can be found in: